dkackman/DynamicRestProxy/README.md

 The end result is intended to be a coventions based way to interact with REST services, quickly and in a natural manner.

-Is currentlya work in progress.
+Is currently a work in progress.
 Supports the GET, POST, and DELETE verbs.